EliWoodard/Portfolio/README.md

 ## Contact
 - Eli Woodard: [Github](https://github.com/EliWoodard)

-For any additional questions or comments, please contact me through GitHub.
+For any additional questions or comments, please contact me using the above link to locate my email and Linkdin.